Guide to your Substack Posts page

-The new Posts page streamlines your ability to create, edit, and publish posts.
-With new features such as filtering and sorting, this re-design allows you to view multiple posts and high-level post stats in one view.
+The Posts page streamlines your ability to create, edit, and publish posts.
+With features such as filtering and sorting, this page allows you to view multiple posts and high-level post stats in one view.

 The current version of the Posts page